biolink/biolink-model/docs/index.md

  * [has completed](has_completed.md) - holds between an entity and a process that the entity is capable of and has completed
  * [has decreased amount](has_decreased_amount.md)
  * [has excipient](has_excipient.md) - holds between a drug and a chemical substances in which the latter is a part of the former, and is a biologically inactive component
+ * [has food component](has_food_component.md) - holds between food and one or more chemical substances composing it, irrespective of nutritional value (i.e. could also be a contaminant or additive)
+    * [has nutrient](has_nutrient.md) - one or more nutrients which are growth factors for a living organism
  * [has gene product](has_gene_product.md) - holds between a gene and a transcribed and/or translated product generated from it
  * [has increased amount](has_increased_amount.md)
  * [has input](has_input.md) - holds between a process and a continuant, where the continuant is an input into the process
  * [has metabolite](has_metabolite.md) - holds between two chemical substances in which the second one is derived from the first one as a product of metabolism
  * [has molecular consequence](has_molecular_consequence.md) - connects a sequence variant to a class describing the molecular consequence.
 E.g.  SO:0001583
  * [has not completed](has_not_completed.md) - holds between an entity and a process that the entity is capable of, but has not completed
+ * [has nutrient](has_nutrient.md) - one or more nutrients which are growth factors for a living organism
  * [has output](has_output.md) - holds between a process and a continuant, where the continuant is an output of the process
  * [has part](has_part.md) - holds between wholes and their parts (material entities or processes)
     * [has active ingredient](has_active_ingredient.md) - holds between a drug and a chemical substance in which the latter is a part of the former, and is a biologically active component
     * [has excipient](has_excipient.md) - holds between a drug and a chemical substances in which the latter is a part of the former, and is a biologically inactive component
+    * [has food component](has_food_component.md) - holds between food and one or more chemical substances composing it, irrespective of nutritional value (i.e. could also be a contaminant or additive)
+       * [has nutrient](has_nutrient.md) - one or more nutrients which are growth factors for a living organism
     * [has variant part](has_variant_part.md) - holds between a genomic entity and a genotypic entity that is a sub-component of it
  * [has participant](has_participant.md) - holds between a process and a continuant, where the continuant is somehow involved in the process
     * [enabled by](enabled_by.md) - holds between a process and a physical entity, where the physical entity executes the process